simple-templates/nextjs-project-template/README.md

 1. It uses SASS instead of plain CSS
 2. It uses TypeScript instead of JavaScript
 3. `eslint` has been configured how I like it (tabulations with 4 spaces and all the lines ending in `;`)
+4. `lint-staged` using `prettier` and `Husky` has been added (so when committing, the code is automatically formatted and checked)
+5. VScode settings for auto-formatting on paste, save and more
-4. Uses Yarn
+6. Uses Yarn
-5. GitHub Action to build the web/app on push or pull request to the main branch
+7. GitHub Action to build the web/app on push or pull request to the main branch

 ---